fbpx

 Talk to Our Estate Planning Attorneys

-As trusted probate and estate planning lawyers, we serve individuals and families in the vibrant communities of Plantation, Fort Lauderdale, Boca Raton, West Palm Beach, and Miami, FL.
-We are also pleased to offer the options of both in-person and virtual appointments throughout Florida to make our services accessible no matter where you are located.
+Our estate attorneys serve Plantation, Fort Lauderdale, Boca Raton, West Palm Beach, and Miami, FL clients.
+We are also pleased to offer both in-person and virtual appointments throughout Florida to make our services accessible no matter where you are located.

-If you want to discuss your specific situations with one of our estate planning lawyers, do not hesitate to reach out to our law firm at 954-231-3430.
-You can also fill out ourcontact form.
+If you would like to discuss your specific situation with one of our estate planning lawyers, do not hesitate to contact our law firm at 954-231-3430 or fill out ourcontact form.

 Previous Post